alexfoxy/lax.js/README.md

 To increase performance, `lax.js` indexes the list of elements to animate when the page loads.
 If you're using a library like React, Vue or EmberJS, it is likely that you are adding elements after the initial window.onload.
 Because of this you will need to call `lax.addElements` when you add components to the DOM that you want to animate, and `lax.removeElements` when the component unmounts.

-- React - Coming soon
-- Vue.js - Coming soon
-- Angular.js - Coming soon
+Please find a React example [here](https://codesandbox.io/s/laxjs-react-example-nc4h7).
+Other examples will be available soon for Vue.js and Angular.

 ## Adding drivers

 Drivers provide the values that _drive_ your animations.
-To set up a driver just call `lax.addDriver` with a name and a method which returns a number.
+To set up a driver just call `lax.addDriver` with a name and a function which returns a number.
 This method is called every frame to calculate the animations so keep the method as computationally _light_ as possible.
 The example below will be the most common use case for lax which returns the scrollY position of the window.

 ```javascript
 lax.addDriver(